Reverse transcription polymerase chain reaction: One-step RT-PCR vs two-step RT-PCR

 The quantification of mRNA using RT-PCR can be achieved as either a one-step or a two-step reaction.
 The difference between the two approaches lies in the number of tubes used when performing the procedure.
 The two-step reaction requires that the reverse transcriptase reaction and PCR amplification be performed in separate tubes.
 The disadvantage of the two-step approach is susceptibility to contamination due to more frequent sample handling.
 On the other hand, the entire reaction from cDNA synthesis to PCR amplification occurs in a single tube in the one-step approach.
 The one-step approach is thought to minimize experimental variation by containing all of the enzymatic reactions in a single environment.
 It eliminates the steps of pipetting cDNA product, which is labor-intensive and prone to contamination, to PCR reaction.
-The further use of inhibitor-tolerant polymerases, polymerase enhancers with an optimized one-step RT-PCR condition, supports the reverse transcription of the RNA from unpurified or crude samples, such as whole blood and serum.
+The further use of inhibitor-tolerant thermostable DNA polymerases, polymerase enhancers with an optimized one-step RT-PCR condition, supports the reverse transcription of the RNA from unpurified or crude samples, such as whole blood and serum.
 However, the starting RNA templates are prone to degradation in the one-step approach, and the use of this approach is not recommended when repeated assays from the same sample is required.
 Additionally, the one-step approach is reported to be less accurate compared to the two-step approach.
 It is also the preferred method of analysis when using DNA binding dyes such as SYBR Green since the elimination of primer-dimers can be achieved through a simple change in the melting temperature.
 Nevertheless, the one-step approach is a relatively convenient solution for the rapid detection of target RNA directly in biosensing.